Skip to content

 The time view: the same data as the volume profile, but over the time axis.

 The same move, time axis.
 The volume profile below projects exactly this volume onto the price axis.
 Structure map, not a trading signal.
-Data GC=F (Yahoo), monthly candles.
+Data COMEX GC1!, monthly candles with intraday extremes.

 You can see the years-long range and the 2024 breakout, but not which prices the volume actually sat on.
 Turn this chart 90 degrees, and exactly that becomes visible.
 The volume profile plots volume not over time but over price.
 Suddenly you see the map behind the move: thick zones where a lot was traded, and thin zones the price simply fell through.